CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 Note: Student Group membership in Canvas is limited to Students and Participants.

 You cannot use SpeedGrader to view the results of a Survey.
-Instead, use the options shown below.
+Instead, use one of the two options below.

 Option 1: Go to your survey and select Show Student Survey Results